davidcwang/LA/README.md

 # About

-A Linear Algebra Library that handles multiplication and transpose operations of matricies (the two most important function of course :) ).
+A Linear Algebra Library that handles multiplication and transpose operations of matricies (the two most important functions of course :) ).

 This module was requested by Brain Corp https://www.braincorp.com/ as a part of their technical screening process.